ivelasq/2022-10-27_intro-to-quarto/README.md

 ## Instructions

 Welcome to the Intro to Quarto workshop!
-You have two options if you would like to follow along:
+You have two options if you would like to follow along with the exercises:

 * Follow along on [rstudio.cloud](#follow-along-on-rstudio-cloud)
 * Follow along on your [Desktop](#follow-along-on-your-desktop)